Akinlade-Opeyemi-Mary/Amazon-Product-Review-Analysis-Excel/README.md

 💡 **Insight**:
 - **Product discounting appears to be independent of product rating**, which might suggest that discounts are driven more by marketing campaigns, inventory turnover, or product lifecycle stages than customer satisfaction.

+## 12. How many products have fewer than 1,000 reviews?

+📌 **Approach**:
+- Filtered the dataset to identify products with **less than 1,000 reviews**.
+- Counted unique products within this threshold.

+📈 **Result**:
+- **1,465 products** have fewer than **1,000 customer reviews**.

+🔍 **Key Findings**:
+- A significant portion of the catalog has **limited customer feedback**, suggesting low engagement or recent market entry.
+- These products may lack sufficient review volume to build customer trust and influence buying decisions.

+💡 **Insight**:
+- There is a **huge opportunity for sellers to boost visibility and trust** for the majority of products by encouraging more user reviews through post-purchase follow-ups, incentives, or better marketing visibility.